-The following rules shall govern procedure on all applications for zoning changes, special exceptions, conditional uses, and/or variances:
+The following rules shall govern procedure on all applications for zoning changes, special exceptions, conditional uses, and/or design review/site plan approval pursuant to Section 90-60:

 (1) All applications shall be submitted to the planning and zoning board on the prescribed form and accompanied with the prescribed fee(s) as listed in the Town's adopted schedule of fees.
-The planning and zoning board shall be required to meet and hold a public hearing not later than 30 days after receipt of such zoning, special exception, conditional use, or variance request.
+The planning and zoning board shall be required to meet and hold a public hearing not later than 3045 days after receipt of sucha complete application for zoning change, special exception, conditional use, or variance request.
 The board shall make its views and recommendations known to the town commission for the town commission's determination.
 If the board fails to take action within the prescribed time, the commission shall assume its duties.